Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Discussion

 \subsubsection{ZTF19aagwzod: A previously reported CLAGN candidate with a stable disk profile}

-ZTF19aagwzod was originally reported as a candidate CLAGN due to its dramatic increase in magnitude from g=19.6 mag to g=17.9 mag over 34 days observed in December 2019 \citep{Frederick2020AX-rays}.
+ZTF19aagwzod (LEDA 1154204) was originally reported as a candidate CLAGN due to its dramatic increase in magnitude from g=19.6 mag to g=17.9 mag over 34 days observed in December 2019 \citep{Frederick2020AX-rays}.
+The initial discovery report also noted in 2019 that it was UV and X-ray bright, with an X-ray power law spectral index of $1.8 \pm 0.1$ consistent with an AGN \citep{Frederick2020AX-rays}.
 The four follow-up spectra taken from 2020-01-23 to 2020-12-06 show a stable disk profile with very little change over the course of the year following the flare (Figure \ref{fig:longmonitor}).
-The initial discovery report also noted in 2019 that it was UV and X-ray bright, with an X-ray power law spectral index of $1.8 \pm 0.1$ consistent with an AGN \citep{Frederick2020AX-rays}.
+The combination of optical BPT line ratios indicating that AGN activity has persisted for millennia prior to this event and lack of X-ray spectral evolution led \citet{Saha2023MultiwavelengthSeyfert} to conclude that the change of classification from Seyfert 1.9 to Seyfert 1 associated with the optical flare was due to a temporary instability in the accretion flow.
+The lack of evolution in the disk profile suggests that the disk structure stabilized quickly after the optical flare.
+This makes an interesting comparison to AT2017bcc, which showed substantial evolution in the disk profile shape following an optical flare in a previously quiescent galaxy with no evidence for previous AGN activity in the BPT emission line classifications \citep{Ridley2023Time-varyingAT2017bcc}.